maggie-lyman/DAP_Final/README.md

 Text processing <- come back

+Find articles about ADU ordinance/pilot program to identify public perception of ADUs.
+Plot if public perception is mostly positive or mostly negative.

 Analysis

 Linear regression of average number of ADU applications in each neighborhood/tract by log median rent (or median rent).
 Report on statistic and plot.
 Use plot as one of two static plots or add to Shiny app.

+If there is enough data, we could conduct a t-test to identify if ADUs are more positively received in certain zones.